What Is Online Privacy: Definition, Tips, Issues

 You can resolve many privacy-related issues on your own.
 But with a powerful solution at hand protecting your data and digital identity, you will feel much more confident.
 That’s where a VPN comes into play.
 This tool will keep you away from numerous online dangers and make your browsing activities invisible to online snoopers, hackers, ISPs, and other third parties.
 Here are the three main benefits privacy-conscious users can gain with a VPN.

 - It protects you from cyber threats.
-A VPN is an effective way to defend yourself against public network risks, distributed denial-of-service (DDoS) attacks, phishing scams, malicious links, and shady websites.
+A VPN is a good defense against public networks risks, distributed denial of service (DDoS) attacks, phishing scams, malicious links, and shady websites.

 - It prevents unwanted tracking and surveillance.
-One of the main purposes of a VPN is to protect you from third-party monitoring.
+One of the primary reasons why you would use a VPN is to help you avoid third-party surveillance.
 It hides your real IP and alters it with the address of a remote VPN server.
 So snoopers can’t trace the movement of your traffic and its destination.
 In particular, no one can see the websites you visit, files you download, and messages you send and receive.

 - It encrypts your data.
 A VPN covers your traffic with reliable encryption.
 It means that your communications, search queries, and any information you type on the web are transformed into gibberish text no one can understand before it’s decrypted.
 Besides, VPN protocols ensure a stable and secure connection when your data travels through an encrypted tunnel.